 Next, pay attention to not only the lesson the interviewee describes, but also the book they read.
-While there is inarguably much to be gained from textbooks, non-fiction works, and magazines, fiction may provide more benefit to the customer support agent.
+While there is inarguably much to be gained from textbooks, must-read non-fiction works, and magazines, fiction may provide more benefit to the customer support agent.

 Research shows that reading fiction increases empathy and social understanding.
 Fiction also provides the reader with a greater comfort in uncertainty and chaos–attitudes that allow for higher-level thinking and greater creativity.
 In a recent article on the benefits of fiction reading, I noted that “Fiction gives us a place to bend reality, to experiment emotionally, and to consider alternative solutions.”
-These are tough traits to teach, yet imperative ones for a good agent to possess.
+These are tough traits to teach, yet imperative ones for a good customer service agent to possess.

 Finally, the candidate's answer is apt to provide you with a launching point to a real conversation.
 You might find that you share the same taste in bendable reality.

 As a voracious reader, a former agent, and a career customer service leader, I've learned that sometimes the best customer service books aren't always about customer service.
 Here are some customer service lessons I've learned from a few of my favorite fiction books.

 Customers often do stupid things.
 They get their phones wet, they neglect to change their passwords, they step on their favorite pair of glasses.
 Customers rarely like to admit that they do stupid things.
 When explaining the dire situation to an agent, customers usually start out polite.
 They are looking for compassion and exoneration.
 If that doesn't work, they'll often fib a little about what really happened.
 “There’s no way I dropped my phone in the pool.
 It might have gotten splashed when my little precious puppy jumped in the water.
 But just a little!”